ryan-tobin/GenoPath/README.md

 ## Introduction

 GenoPath is a genomic analysis pipeline that combines efficiency and user-friendliness to ease tumor evolution analysis.
 It integrates cutting-edge bioinformatics tools for predicting clones, inferring cell migration routes, and more.
-The full manual is located on the home page, named GenoPath-Manual.
+You can view the manual by clicking [here](GenoPath-Manual.pdf).

+Or open it in a new tab using the link below:

+<a href="GenoPath-Manual.pdf" target="_blank">Open Manual in New Tab</a>

 ## Installation
 ### System Requirements